 An old fishing village, Santa Margherita is much more affordable than nearby Portofino.
-However, it has a similar elegance, with colourful buildings just beyond the waterfront, some larger buildings in the surrounding hilltops, and a picturesque harbour-side town.
+However, it has a similar elegance, with colorful buildings just beyond the waterfront, some larger buildings in the surrounding hilltops, and a picturesque harbor-side town.

 Take a leisurely stroll along the promenade and stop for ice cream or coffee at one of the little shops along the way.
 For some of the best views of the town, pause at the road between Rapallo and Camogli, on the hill high above the town.

 For a more cultural experience, you can visit the castle on the waterfront which dates from the 16th Century.

 There are also a number of churches worth a visit, especially the Basilica di Santa Margherita d’Antiochia.
 Originally built in the 13th century it was rebuilt in the 17th century with the Baroque façade and bell tower added in the 18th Century.